cculianu/Fulcrum/README.md

 1. Make sure you have `qmake` in your path and all the requisite Qt5 dev libs installed.
 2. `qmake` (to generate the Makefile)
-3. `make -j8`  (replace 8 here with the number of cores in your machine)
+3. `make -j8`  (replace 8 here with the number of cores on your machine)

 **A note for Linux users**: `Qt 5.11` or above is required (5.13 is recommended).
 You may have to install the Qt5 networking package separately such as `libqt5network5` (depending on your distribution).
 You also need `libbz2-dev` otherwise compilation will fail.